dcschmid/music-trivia-generator/README.md

 ## How It Works

 1. Reading Album Data: The script reads a text file containing a list of albums in the format: Artist - Album - Year.
-2. Cover Art Fetching:
-  - The script first tries to fetch album covers from Last.fm.
-  - If unavailable, it falls back to Spotify, Discogs, and TheAudioDB.
-  - If no cover is found, it logs the missing album in a text file (missing_covers.txt).
-3. Trivia Generation: For each album, the script uses OpenAI’s GPT-4 to generate trivia questions for three difficulty levels (easy, medium, hard).
+2. Trivia Generation: For each album, the script uses OpenAI’s GPT-4 to generate trivia questions for three difficulty levels (easy, medium, hard).
 Each question includes:
   - The question itself.
   - Four possible answer options.
   - The correct answer.
   - A detailed trivia explanation.
-4. Saving Results: The script stores the generated trivia, album information, and cover art path in a JSON file named {genre}.json.
+3. Saving Results: The script stores the generated trivia, album information, and cover art path in a JSON file named {genre}.json.

 ## Example JSON Output